How to Create Your Content Marketing Strategy: Content Guide for Success in 2024

 What is a content marketing strategy?

-A content marketing strategy focuses on developing and launching a competitive content marketing plan.
+Let’s define content marketing strategy as the process of developing and launching a competitive content marketing plan.
 This plan is the roadmap for all the original content your business plans to create.
 That content can include written materials, as well as visual ones.

 To separate the two, think of your content marketing plan as the “what,” or the goals you have for your content marketing, and your content marketing strategy as the “how.”
 Your content marketing strategy answers the question of how your content marketing plan will increase brand awareness or improve lead generation, for example.

 Content marketing strategy examples